Our clients demand accountability from those that have injured them and we deliver the RESULTS for our clients:

 Motorcycle rider was injured when a driver turned left directly in front of the motorcycle, causing the client to be launched 15 feet in the air.
 Client suffered a concussion and fractures to both wrists, requiring surgery.
 Defendant’s insurance initially refused to tender the limits of the policy insisting that there were no permanent injuries.
-After limited litigation, the defendant’s insurance company agreed to settle for the policy limits of $250,000.00.
+After limited litigation, the defendant’s insurance company agreed to settle for the policy limits.

 Client was installing wiring at a fast food establishment when he fell through the ceiling causing injuries to his back.
 The defendant disputed liability, blaming client for his fall.
 The matter eventually was resolved through mediation.

 Suit on behalf of a client alleging breach of contract and breach of credit agreement.
 Cook County judge awarded full damages for the breach of contract claim.

 Client was rear ended by a drunk driver while stopped at a red light.
-Client suffered a partial meniscus tear, requiring surgery, and neck injuries.
+Client suffered a partial meniscus tear, requiring surgery, and neck injuries, requiring physical therapy.

 Client suffered smoke inhalation when an inattentive construction worker left a propane torch lit and unattended, while taking a call in the adjacent townhome.
 The torch caused the adjoining wall to catch fire.
 After extensive litigation and expert depositions, the insurance company resolved the matter prior to trial.